etorreborre/registry/doc/applications.md

 # Applications

 There are many ways to structure Haskell applications, the [Handle pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html), the [ReaderT pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern), [mtl](https://ocharles.org.uk/blog/posts/2016-01-26-transformers-free-monads-mtl-laws.html), [free monads](http://www.parsonsmatt.org/2017/09/22/what_does_free_buy_us.html).
-Some approaches rely more on the type system than others, for example the `mtl` way [benefits a lot](http://www.parsonsmatt.org/2018/04/10/transforming_transformers.html) from the `derivingVia` mechanism.
+Some approaches rely more on the type system than others, for example the `mtl` way [benefits a lot](http://www.parsonsmatt.org/2018/04/10/transforming_transformers.html) from the `DerivingVia` language extension.

-The approach we present here is similar to the "Handle pattern" and uses a Registry to support all the functionalities we might expect when building applications.
+The approach we present here complements the "Handle pattern".
+It uses a Registry to support all the functionalities we might expect when building applications.
 We generally want to:

  1. [define independent components](#define-components) requiring only knowledge of their immediate dependencies
  1. [unit test](#unit-test) them